mavine4512/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir : how to create directory mv : move file rm : to delete a file rm -r :To delete a directory
+mkdir : how to create directory mv : move file rm : to delete a file rm -r :To delete a directory cd - :Change working directory